BITSS/WorldBankFeb2017/2-GitDemo.md

 5. A sync (pull) B's changes, make your own changes, commit, and push.
 6. After handing off back and forth successfully, make simultaneous conflicting changes. *How do you resolve the conflicts?*
 7. Switch roles between A & B and repeat.

+If we have time for Pull Request collaboration, or you have questions, we will follow Github's [guide](https://help.github.com/desktop/guides/).

 ### Additional Git Topics: